sebetc4/starter-vite-r3f/README.md

-# React Three Fiber Particles with GPGPU
+# Starter Vite and React Three Fiber

 This is a starter template that showcases how to integrate a custom GPGPU (General-Purpose computing on Graphics Processing Units) system in a **React Three Fiber** environment and **TypeScript**.
 It allows efficient simulation and rendering of particle systems using shaders, WebGL render targets, and framebuffers.